frappe/frappe/frappe/docs/user/en/guides/integration/how_to_setup_oauth.md

 # How to setup oauth?

 <a href="https://tools.ietf.org/html/rfc6749">OAuth 2.0</a> provider based on <a href="https://github.com/idan/oauthlib">oauthlib</a> is built into frappe.
-Third party apps can now access resources of users based on Frappe Role and User permission system.
+Third party apps can now access resources of users based on Frappé Role and User permission system.
 To setup an app to access

 ## OAuth defines four roles